Sliding window protocol in network flow control | Computer Network

 The simple approach for reliable communication is that the sender sends a single packet at a time and waits for the acknowledgment.
 Upon receiving acknowledgment, the sender sends the next packet else, assumes the packet has been lost or corrupted.

-For error recovery same packet is retransmitted and again wait for an acknowledgment.
+For error recovery same packet is retransmitted and again waits for an acknowledgment.
 The problem with this basic approach is that at a time there will be a single packet over the network.
 That reduces the usage of underlying bandwidth and slower communication between the sender and receiver.

 What is the window?
 And sliding means?